AADHU2005/Love-Wall/README.md

 # Love Wall

-This is a creative interactive website themed around Love, featuring a Virtual Love Wall where users can post anonymous notes and see animated hearts.
+This is a creative interactive website themed around Love, featuring a Virtual Love Wall where users can post anonymous notes.

 ## Features
 - Post anonymous love notes